Star Trek fan productions: Star Trek Continues (2013–2017)

-Theatre

-Klingon Tamburlaine (2019)

-In 2019, Los Angeles based theatre company, School of Night, premiered their show in the 2019 Hollywood Fringe Festival.
-The show is a creation from Christopher Marlowe's medieval pageant of will, war and conquest re-imagined as epic sci-fi spectacle.
-Tragedy!
-Romance!
-Mighty verse!
-Great battles waged on land and in space!
-Honor and glory!
-Qapla’!
-Klingon Tamburlaine is an unofficial fan production adapted from Christopher Marlowe's Tamburlaine the Great, Parts I and II.
-During its run, the show gained a large amount of attention throughout the Los Angeles community.
-It won several awards, including the Encore Producers' Award and the Pick of the Fringe Award.
-Klingon Tamburlaine was offered a three-week run in October and November at The Complex Hollywood Theater.

 Audio

 Star Trek: The Continuing Mission

 This independent production is the story of the USS Montana, a ship from the end of the era of "cowboy diplomacy" that travels seventy years into the future—into the new world of careful steps and slow deliberation.
 Flung to a new time and into a new culture, the crew of the Montana is forced to adapt—but this hardly stops them from facing new adventures in the 24th century.
 The pilot episode, "Ghost Ship," was released in December 2007, and since then seven more episodes have been released, that last was "Cathedral in the Void" on May 10, 2014.

-Star Trek: Defiant

-This monthly audio drama produced by Pendant Productions follows the adventures of the USS Defiant from Star Trek: Deep Space Nine.
-It was honored as the best fan-produced Star Trek audio drama of 2009 by TrekMovie.com.
-The drama was cancelled in May 2012, and all produced episodes were removed from the website with no reason given.

 Star Trek: Excelsior

 Starship Excelsior has twice been nominated for the Parsec Awards for speculative fiction podcasting.
 The series concerns the 24th century adventures of the crew of the U.S.S.
 Excelsior (NCC-2000-C - the "fourth starship to bear the name") in the Delta Quadrant.
 Executive Producer James Heaney started the audio drama in 2007 as a means of recruiting players to a Star Trek play-by-forum role-playing game (RPG) set on the USS Excelsior-C. According to the show's website, "episodes are recorded in more than two dozen places on three continents," and by July 2010 voice actors in the US lived in nine different states while one resided in Australia and another in New Zealand.
 Original theme music was composed by Sam Gillis.
 Starship Excelsior was a Parsec Award nominee in 2010 and a finalist in 2011 for Best Speculative Fiction Audio Drama (Long Form).